worldline/learning-kotlin/docs/src/en/backend-development/README.md

 }
 ```

 - Add these two tests.
 The first one uses a classic approach while the second take advantage of Kotlin DSL capabilities.
+In addition to that, we name using a more readable string literal

 <CodeGroup>
   <CodeGroupItem title="Without DSL">